Easter Island in 4 Days

 Arriving on Easter Island

-We arrive at Easter Island – the runway runs almost the entire width of the island and has cows and horses grazing either side.
+We arrive at Easter Island – the runway spans almost the entire width of the island and has cows and horses grazing either side.
 First, before we are even allowed to enter the terminal building, we have to pay our National Park entry fees of $80 each.
 As I already mentioned, Easter Island is expensive.

 Easter Island Airport